ariatemplates/editors-tools/ultimate-poc/resources/README.md

 # File system layout

 * `README.md`: this current file
+* `client.md`: a recap documentation explaining how clients can use the backend
 * `.gitignore`: Git related file
 * `package.json`: npm `package.json`
 * `node_modules`: all third-party libraries used by the application.